Amritsar Singh Sabha: History

 They were opposed by the numerically predominant groups in the Panth, particularly those who held Khalsa beliefs, who through access to previously limited education and employment, had reached a position to challenge the Amritsar faction, forming the Tat Khalsa faction, or "true Khalsa," in 1879, headed by Gurmukh Singh, Harsha Singh Arora, Jawahir Singh and Giani Ditt Singh.
 They formed the Lahore Singh Sabha.
 The Tat Khalsa met with immediately successful organizational and ideological challenging of the Sanatan faction as early as the early 1880s.
+The body supported the Dasam Granth, with it forming a committee in 1885 to standardize the text, with it publishing its version in 1902.
 The Amritsar Singh Sabha was subsequently challenged and eventually marginalised.